• Home

 There are 10 natural immune system booster foods you should eat to help prevent colds.
 Some of these immune boosters can not be incorporated into a smoothie, but you can include them in your lunch and dinner.

 In general, high intake and variety of fruits and vegetables as well as lower stress levels and regular exercise correlates with better immune system function.
-Make sure to drink lots of water and healthy teas, include as many immunity boosting foods as you can in your daily diet, and eat a healthy diet filled with anti-inflammatory foods.

 Immune Booster Smoothie Ingredients